RohitMukkala/-Financial-Market-News-Sentiment-Analysis/README.md

 Contributions are welcome!
 If you have any ideas or improvements, please open an issue or submit a pull request.

 ## Contact
-For any questions or inquiries, please contact Mukkala Rohit via LinkedIn.
+For any questions or inquiries, please contact Mukkala Rohit via LinkedIn: www.linkedin.com/in/mukkala-rohit .